Gaussian Process Diffeomorphic Statistical Shape Modelling Outperforms Angle-Based Methods for Assessment of Hip Dysplasia: Methods

 \subsection{Pre-processing to Extract Surface Data}

 The SSM that we used in this work (see \cref{Shape modelling}) is trained on surface data.
-As such, we pre-processed the dataset to extract the regions of interest of the hip surface, in particular the acetabular surface.
+As such, we pre-processed the CT data to extract the regions of interest of the pelvic surface, in particular the acetabular surface.

-The first step was to segment the pelvic region of the scan and extract surface data from the segmented scans.
+The first step was to segment the pelvic region of the scan and extract surface data from the segmented scans to create a pelvic surface model.
 This was performed using the VTK toolkit \cite{vtkBook}, using a marching-cubes algorithm \cite{MarchingCubes}, designed to extract an isosurface from functional input data.
 For each scan in the dataset, the output of this algorithm produced a triangulated pelvic surface.
-The obtained surfaces were high resolution, with number of triangles $N\geq 10^{4}$, and triangles are not in geometric correspondence across the dataset; we return to this point in \cref{GPLVM background} when we discuss the model fitting process.
+The obtained surfaces were high resolution, with number of triangles $N\geq 10^{4}$.
 Next, we extracted the surfaces of the acetabuli.
 We used \cref{cup-extraction} for extracting this region in a semi-automated manner.
 This algorithm was applied separately to the left- and right-acetabular regions for each subject; see \cref{extractionfig}.

-This method is semi-automated; it requires marking of four points on the acetabular rims for the first step.
+This method is semi-automated; it requires marking, on the pelvic surface model, of four points (the most proximal, distal, anterior and posterior aspects) on the acetabular rims for the first step of initial alignment.
 This information was already available in our dataset.
 This information is relatively fast to obtain for new scan data through manual annotation using visualization software.
 This step could be automated in future work.